nxtlo/aiobungie/examples/README.md

 2: manifest => Manifest usage example for both SQLite and JSON database.
 3: transfer_items => Transfer your items from a character to another.
 4: user_oauth2 => Full implementation on OAuth2 workflow.
+5: request => Example on how to use aiobungie Factory only with requests in non-async code.
+6: error_handling => Using aiobungie exceptions to handle errors.
 ```

 ### Contributing